Take pride in your eBook formatting

 I started reading books as a form of entertainment 35 years or so ago and to this day I have not once found a printed book that had formatting problems!
 Every book that goes to print is practically flawless, except for a typo, perhaps, or print issues such as ink blotting or somesuch production-line flaw.
 However, I have never seen a book where the font size suddenly jumped, where the font face suddenly changed, where indentations were all over the place or where paragraph adjustment switched from justified to left aligned halfway through a paragraph.

 You may frown upon traditional publishing houses and their supposed arrogance all you want, but most indie authors would still do well to take a few lessons from these dinosaurs.
-Among many other things, at least they know how to produce and package a product for sale and do not discount professionalism as a sales point at the expense of instant self-gratification.
+Among many other things, at least, they know how to produce and package a product for sale and do not discount professionalism as a sales point at the expense of instant self-gratification.

 If you are a self-publishing writer and want to be taken seriously, spend a little time getting acquainted what digital eBooks actually are.
 Learn how they work, how they originated, what they can and cannot do.
 You might be surprised how many cool features you can actually add to an eBook with the proper background information and some of these capabilities may truly enhance your books.
 Sure, some of the features are not very useful for most types of books, but, just as an example, did you know that you can actually embed video content in eBooks?